rezaiyan/flight-surety/README.md

 - `@web3-react/injected-connector` (Version: ^6.0.7)
     - For connecting to Ethereum wallets that inject the Ethereum provider into the browser, such as MetaMask or other browser extensions.
 - `ethers` (Version: ^5.5.2)
-    - Ethers.js simplifies interactions with Ethereum smart contracts and blockchain data, making it easier to build Ethereum-related functionality in the
+    - Ethers.js simplifies interactions with Ethereum smart contracts and blockchain data, making it easier to build Ethereum-related functionality
 - `react` (Version: ^17.0.2) and `react-dom` (Version: ^17.0.2)
     - React is the core library for building the frontend user interface of the application.
 It offers component-based architecture and efficient rendering.
 - `react-scripts` (Version: 5.0.0)